-I was so, SO delighted with myself when I created my first low carb Nanaimo Bar.
+I was so, SO delighted with myself when I first created low carb Nanaimo Bars.
 That was almost 6 years ago now and it was probably the moment where I thought…okay, I can really do this low carb thing for life.
 Figuring out the crust was the easy part, since graham cracker crumbs and almond flour are quite similar in texture.
-But custard powder was a whole ‘nother issue and it doesn’t come in unsweetened form.
+But custard powder was a whole ‘nother issue and it doesn’t come in a low carb form (it contains cornstarch).
 Not being quite as adept at low carb dessert as I am now, I relied on artificially sweetened sugar-free pudding mix.
 There was so much in there that I really didn’t like but it was worth it to recreate Nanaimo Bars.
 But I always had it in the back of my brain to go back and figure out a way to make it truly healthy, with no aspartame or other unmentionables.
 And this past weekend, I tackled it to great success.
 Since I can’t use custard powder, why not actually create a vanilla custard and turn THAT into a buttercream for the filling?

 I also got quite a kick out of bringing them out for friends on Saturday night and saying “who wants a Nanaimo Bar?”.
 The blank looks and choruses of “a WHAT bar?”, followed quickly by “oh man, these are good, can I have some more?” were priceless.
 Don’t be daunted by the long ingredient list and instructions.
 These are actually quite easy to make, require no baking and are undoubtably worth it.
 And you get a little taste of Canada into the mix.